PythonRSAS/pythonrsas.github.io/_posts/2020-12-19-1-SAS-PROC-SQL-and-python-pivot_table.md

 </figure>

-The concepts between SAS <span class="coding">PROC SQL</span>, Excel pivot table, and <span class="coding">pandas.pivot_table</span>, <span class="coding">df.groupby</span> are the same: **to get summaries on a two-way table, where the rows are the group-by and the columns are the <span class="coding">select</span>**, using SQL language.
+The concepts between SAS <span class="coding">PROC SQL</span>, Excel pivot table, and <span class="coding">pandas.pivot_table</span>, <span class="coding">df.groupby</span> are similar: **to get summaries on a two-way table, where the rows are the group-by and the columns are the <span class="coding">select</span>**, using SQL language.

 I will not get into useful SAS procedures such as PROC MEANS, PROC SUMMARY, etc., even though the concepts are similar.

 **Columns**: select

 **Rows**: groupby (also need to be in the select statement)

 # Columns